The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: The Schr o dinger bridge problem and the static algorithm

+where $X^{M,N,\iota}_1$ denotes the terminal state of the $\iota$-th independent simulation of \eqref{alg_1_sde}, and $B$ is the total number of simulated terminal particles.

+In other words, the operator $A^B$ first uses samples from the target measure $\mu$ to construct the Monte Carlo approximation of the drift, then propagates particles through the time-discretized SDE, and finally returns the empirical measure of the generated terminal states.
+Thus, $A^B\mu$ serves as a particle approximation of the target distribution $\mu$.

-To see that the Sch{\"o}dinger Bridge data generator can produce new data which is statistically close to the original dataset, we implement the discretized SDE \eqref{alg_1_sde} in Algorithm \ref{algorithm_drift}.
-The distribution of the terminal state $X_T$ is finally approximated by particle ensemble accordingly.
+To illustrate that the Schr{\"o}dinger Bridge data generator is able to produce new samples that are statistically close to the original dataset, we implement the discretized SDE \eqref{alg_1_sde} as described in Algorithm \ref{algorithm_drift}.
+The target distribution is then approximated by the empirical distribution of the terminal particles.

-As a first example, we make use of the Moons dataset and manage to generate new artificial data which follows approximately the same distribution.
-The dataset is available from the Sklearn built-in data library named `make moons' where total 1000 data points are observed.
-Those data points are plotted as orange dots in figure \ref{fig:moons}.
-The artificial dataset obtained is shown as blue dots accordingly.
-The approximated ensemble is of size 400 and it was generated under the discretized diffusion process with total time steps $N=1024$.
-This preliminary example shows the soundness of the proposed Sch{\"o}dinger Bridge data generator.
+As a first example, we consider the two-dimensional Moons dataset generated by the \texttt{make\_moons} routine from the \texttt{sklearn} library.
+In this experiment, the original dataset consists of $1000$ data points, which are shown as orange dots in Figure \ref{fig:moons}.
+The artificial samples generated by the proposed Schr{\"o}dinger Bridge data generator are shown as blue dots.
+The generated ensemble has size $400$, and the discretized diffusion process is simulated with $N=1024$ time steps.
+This preliminary example demonstrates that the proposed generator can successfully recover the main geometric structure of the target distribution.

-As a second example, we use the standard handwritten digits dataset for data generation purpose.
-The dataset contains $10000$ data samples of various digits and each sample is an image of pixel size $1 \times 28 \times 28$.
-Thus, this example is used to demonstrate that the algorithm performs also in higher dimensions.
-In our experiment, we generate artificial digits by using only 100 samples to test the algorithm performance.
-The result in \ref{fig:handwritten} shows that Algorithm \ref{algorithm_drift} produce good results even given small input data samples.
+As a second example, we consider the standard handwritten digits dataset.
+The full dataset contains $10000$ samples of handwritten digits, where each sample is represented as an image of size $1\times 28\times 28$.
+This example is used to examine the performance of the proposed method in a higher-dimensional setting.
+In our experiment, artificial digit samples are generated using only $100$ input samples.
+The results in Figure \ref{fig:handwritten} suggest that Algorithm \ref{algorithm_drift} can still produce visually reasonable samples even when only a small number of input data points is available.